Suddenly losing your hearing

 About half of all people who suffer sudden hearing loss find that some or all of their hearing comes back spontaneously, usually within one to two weeks.1

-If your hearing fails to return, you should get your hearing tested by a hearing health professional who specialises in all types of hearing solutions, including hearing implants.
+If your hearing fails to return, you should get your hearing tested by an audiologist who specialises in all types of hearing solutions, including hearing implants.
 They can diagnose and recommend the best treatment for you.